 Above all, my favorite part about SiC is the Isopropyl-free (water) cleaning method works so much easier on SiC compared to quartz.
 I am still amazed how it still seems like new on the dab surface (although I have let some black deposits build up pretty bad on the outside of the nail, admittedly.
-After I do my easy cleaning procedure with a few drops of water and #lowtemps this thing comes out almost brand new again every time!
+After I do my easy cleaning procedure with a few drops of water and #lowtemps the silicon carbide comes out almost brand new again every time!
 Hands down it’s the easiest nail to restore near-perfect flavor that I have experienced so far.
 The only surface material type I have not tested is Sapphire.
 It’s just too expensive and delicate for my taste knowing that the flavor is not significantly better than SiC.
 Silicon carbide is the best balance between quality and price by a long shot, and the best kept secret in dabbing, by far IMO.

 Now let’s look at heating coils:

 Before we go any further, we absolutely need to hammer down wiring compatibility.
 If you are buying a full set, don’t worry — they will match.
-However if you are buying part of a set here and the other parts there, it’s very important to match the wiring order on the plugs.
+However if you are buying part of a set here and the other parts there, it’s very important to match the wiring order between the two plugs.
 So if you already have either a dab nail, heating coil, or e-nail controller and/or ever replace one part or another, the plug’s wiring order must match.
 This means the wires connected to the 5 pins on your XLR plug for the heating coil need to be the same as on your e-nail controller.
 Even though they look like the heat coil and e-nail should match, often times the wires are switched around and this can make bad things happen.
 To find your wiring order, check out this XLR plug matching guide.

 Flat Heating Coils: